hetznercloud/cli/docs/reference/hcloud_server_change-type.md

 ```
   -h, --help        help for change-type
-      --keep-disk   Keep disk size of current server type.
+      --keep-disk   Keep disk size of current Server Type.
 This enables downgrading the server.
 ```

 ### Options inherited from parent commands